cxr00/SNR.py/README.md

 This folder is where implementations of all my important identities reside.

-* `snr_column` showcases the identity in Equation 62 of my SNR paper
+* `snr_column` showcases the identity in Equation 62 of my paper
 * `snr_diagonal` showcases the identity in Equation 63
-* `snr_triangles` showcases a variety of triangles with interesting signatures as per 5.1
+* `snr_triangles` showcases a variety of triangles with interesting signatures as per section 5.1

 ### Archive

 This contains miscellaneous math-ey code bits I've tested out over time.
+It's available in case you are interested in seeing the things I've already explored.